 Spanakopita – Greek spinach pie with three cheeses 500g – serves two

 Spanakopita is the traditional Greek spinach pie.
-This dish includes ricotta and parmesan to add to the traditional feta.
-The three together make for a more complex taste and moister texture.
+Our version features ricotta and parmesan, in addition to the traditional feta.
+The three cheeses together make for a more complex taste, and moister texture.

 No complaints please about the spelling used.
 The word is a transliteration from the Greek alphabet and there are as many spellings in English as there are recipes.